Fludarabine is also known as Fludara®. It is used to treat some types of leukaemia and some types of non-Hodgkin lymphoma.

 You will be given fludarabine in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.
 Your nurse usually gives you anti-sickness (anti-emetic) drugs before the chemotherapy.
 Fludarabine can be given:

 - through a short, thin tube the nurse puts into a vein in your arm or hand (cannula)

 - through a fine tube that goes under the skin of your chest and into a vein close by (central line)

-If you are having tablets, the nurse or pharmacist will give you the tablets to take home.
+The nurse or pharmacist will give you the tablets to take home.
 Always take them exactly as explained.
 This is important to make sure they work as well as possible for you.
-You may have tablets that are different strengths.
+You may be given tablets of different strengths.